CabboShiba/KeyAuth-Server-Emulator/README.md

 With this LocalHost Server (C#), you can emulate almost every features from https://KeyAuth.Win Original Server.
 It uses API V1.0.

+Tested with C# example, I dont know if it works also for other languages (It should work also with C++ but I'm not sure).

 There are features that may not work (like Variables).
 I have not tested them for a long time.

 **I wrote this code months ago, and it is not perfect.
 It can be greatly optimized, but due to lack of time/interest I will not do it.**